Suman234578/-Task-1-Network-Port-Scanning/README.md

 nmap -sS 192.168.1.0/24 -oN local_scan_results.txt

-In nmap -sS scn stands for The -sS option in Nmap stands for TCP SYN scan.

-This is also known as a "half-open" scan because Nmap sends a SYN packet (used to initiate a TCP connection), and based on the response, it determines the port status:
+In nmap -sS scn stands for The -sS option in Nmap stands for TCP SYN scan. i dont got any open ports and the command didnt worked at well i attached the text file This is also known as a "half-open" scan because Nmap sends a SYN packet (used to initiate a TCP connection), and based on the response, it determines the port status:

 SYN-ACK received → Port is open.